hassankhalid2239/job_finder_app/README.md

 5. Create a new Pull Request.

 ## License
 This project is available under the License.
-Please see the `Everyone` file for more details.

 ## Contact
 If you have any questions or issues, feel free to contact: